 In partnership with like-minded organizations, Tansa has created the following databases to give the public easy access to information disclosed by the government and corporations but which is not compiled in a single location.

 Unfortunately, our databases are only available in Japanese.
 Please get in touch at firstname.lastname@example.org if you would like assistance.

 Money for Docs

-Japan’s pharmaceutical companies pay significant amounts to research institutions and doctors in the form fees for research, lectures, consulting, article-writing, and other activities.
+Japan’s pharmaceutical companies pay significant amounts to research institutions and doctors in the form fees for research, lectures, consulting, article writing, and other activities.
 In line with industry guidelines, pharmaceutical companies must disclose such payments.
-However, there was no way to see overall trends, such as the total amount received by a single doctor from various companies or which medical fields experienced the greatest numbers of payments.
+However, there was no way to see overall trends, such as the total amount received by a single doctor from various companies or which medical fields experienced the most significant numbers of payments.

 In partnership with policy think tank Japan Initiative, data visualizer Visualizing.JP, and Professor Yosuke Onoue’s lab in Nihon University’s Department of Information Science, Tansa created the Judgit! database to allow citizens to check how the government is using their tax money by compiling the budgets for around 5,000 government projects.